 Learn more about how CPTED can be integrated into your operational risk management programs by contacting our team of professionals at firstname.lastname@example.org

 About the Contributors

 Jason A. Mayfield, AIA, LEED AP BD+C, CPTED.
 Jason has 18 years of experience in architecture and currently acts as a Senior Project Architect.
-He has a strong sense of design and understanding of sustainable architecture.
-He is driven by the opportunity to enhance the environment of the users through thoughtful integration of site, building systems, owner’s requirements, and user’s needs.
-Jason has designed award winning projects in many building markets including Aviation, Education, Government, Healthcare, and Transportation.
-He would be involved on projects from initial design inception through contract documents and construction to assure seamless project flow.
-If you would like to learn more about Jason Mayfield you can view his profile on LinkedIn: https://www.linkedin.com/in/jason-mayfield-32a956b or to speak directly with Jason Mayfield, he can be reached at firstname.lastname@example.org.
+He has a strong sense of design and an understanding of sustainable architecture.
+He is driven by the opportunity to enhance the environment of the users through the thoughtful integration of the site, building systems, owner’s requirements, and user’s needs.
+Jason has designed award-winning projects in many building markets including Aviation, Education, Government, Healthcare, and Transportation.
+He would be involved in projects from initial design inception through contract documents and construction to assure seamless project flow.
+If you would like to learn more about Jason Mayfield you can view his profile on LinkedIn: https://www.linkedin.com/in/jason-mayfield-32a956b or to speak directly with Jason Mayfield, he can be reached at email@example.com.